-In preparing the consolidated financial statements, the directors have given careful consideration to the future liquidity of the Group in light of the fact that, as of 31 March 2023, the Group's current liabilities exceeded its current assets by HK\$9,284,000.
-The directors are of the opinion that the Group will have sufficient working capital to finance its operations and continue as a going concern given that: (i) the Group had strong and positive net cash inflow from operating activities and bank balances and cash of HK\$68,651,000 as at 31 March 2023 which enable the Group to meet its payment obligations at all times; (ii) as at 31 March 2023, the Group had undrawn facilities totalling HK\$67,300,000 which were the overdraft and the revolving loan facilities granted by the banks; and (iii) the management has prepared cash flow forecasts which demonstrated that the Group had sufficient working capital over the next twelve months from the reporting date.
+In preparing the consolidated financial statements, the directors have given careful consideration to the future liquidity of the Group in light of the fact that, as of 31 March 2024, the Group's current liabilities exceeded its current assets by HK\$39,377,000.
+The directors are of the opinion that the Group will have sufficient working capital to finance its operations and continue as a going concern given that: (i) the Group had strong and positive net cash inflow from operating activities of HK\$105,381,000 for the year ended 31 March 2024 and bank balances and cash of HK\$57,050,000 as at 31 March 2024 which enable the Group to meet its payment obligations; (ii) as at 31 March 2024, the Group had undrawn facilities totalling HK\$67,300,000 which were the overdraft and the revolving loan facilities granted by the banks; and (iii) the management has prepared cash flow forecasts which demonstrated that the Group had sufficient working capital over the next twelve months from the end of the reporting period.
 After taking into account the above, the consolidated financial statements have been prepared on a going concern basis.